 ATSR-1 was initially funded by the (then) Science and Engineering Research Council (SERC) and following a reorganisation of UK research organisations, by the Natural Environment Research Council (NERC), who continued and enhanced the programme with ATSR-2.
 The first two instruments were designed by the Rutherford Appleton Laboratory (RAL) as experimental scientific instruments.
-The current AATSR programme, funded by the Department of Energy and Climate Change (DECC) was procured from EADS Astrium and has seen the ATSR series progress to operational status.
+The current ATSR programme, funded by the Department Business Energy and Industrial Strategy (BEIS) was procured from Airbus and has seen the ATSR series progress to operational status.
 The first three ATSR instruments were also supported by the (then) Australian Space Office and the Commonwealth Scientific and Industrial Research Organisation (CSIRO).
-The fourth sensor, currently designated SLSTR, has full operational status within the EU's Global Monitoring for Environment and Security (GMES) programme.
+The fourth sensor, currently designated SLSTR, has full operational status within the EU's Global Monitoring for Environment and Security (Copernicus) programme.

 The required accuracies for ATSR-derived SST are better than 0.3 °C with a stability approaching 0.1 °C /decade.
 In order to achieve this accuracy consistently under a range of typical atmospheric conditions, ATSR views the surface at two angles, one close to the nadir (immediately below the satellite) and the other along the satellite track at close to 55° from the nadir, thereby providing two views of each point on the Earth's surface, each with a different effective atmospheric thickness.
 In difficult atmospheric conditions, especially in the presence of atmospheric aerosols, this enables a particularly accurate estimate to be made of the signal degradation due to atmospheric absorption and scattering.